KISDinteractive/fundamentals22w/sessions/Session2_Context_and_Syntax/README.md

 ### Counting and Numbers

 - **Counting** → important since beginning of humanity.
-Carving lines into sticks has been used fro thousands of years for recording e.g. debts.
+Carving lines into sticks has been used for thousands of years for recording e.g. debts.
 - Counting visible things (e.g. with fingers) is simple.
-Higher numbers and math operations need countinng **systems**.
+Higher numbers and math operations need counting **systems**.
 - **Decimal system** was developed in different places and times.
 Still no positional number system to write down numbers effectively.
 - **Hindu-Arabic numerals** (and the positional system), which we know today, spread from India via the Arabic region to Europe.
 Similar decimal systems also existed in China.
 - **Roman numerals** were predominant until a few hundred years ago.
 They could only be used to write down numbers, but not to perform mathematical operations with them (no pure positional system, but decimal numbers).

 ### Calculation Machines

 - Oldest and most famous is the "**Abacus**".
-Long before hindu-arabic numerals!
+Long before Hindu-Arabic numerals!
 - Again, development took place at various places and times.
 Sometimes connected, sometimes independent.
 - **Why is this of relevance for computers?** For centuries and centuries → the Abacus wasn't just the number one calculating tool but the only one (besides mental arithmetic).
 - First mechanical devices around 400 years ago → next chapter